-The fast-paced battle between beach patrols challenged lifeguards from New York, New Jersey, Delaware, Maryland and Virginia to compete at their highest level of athleticism in four elimination rounds that required competitors to run, swim, paddle and row against one another.
+The fast-paced battle between beach patrols challenged lifeguards from New York, New Jersey, Delaware, Maryland and Virginia.
+Their goal?
+To compete in four elimination rounds that required competitors to run, swim, paddle and row against one another.

 Consisting of four active beach patrol members with at least one female competitor and the option of one alumnus, the teams at this year’s race fought for bragging rights.
 Along with the chance to gloat, they also competed to win a new jet ski, trailer, rescue sled and $2,500 for their beach patrol.